 Teaching and learning in Trinity College is based on collaboration between instructors and students.
 Sometimes, however, the student-faculty relationship in a course can give rise to concerns that, for whatever reason, can inhibit successful teaching and learning.
 When this occurs, students often need assistance in resolving the issue, and you should not hesitate to seek assistance from faculty and administrative officers in resolving problems you encounter.

 - If your concern involves a departmental policy rather than an individual course, confer with the DUS in the department.
-A list of the DUSes can be found here together with their addresses and phone numbers.
 If necessary, the DUS can refer you to the department chair.
 You can also contact your academic dean if you are in doubt about how to proceed with a matter of concern to you.

 - Finally, if your academic concern arises from a poor course grade submitted by an instructor at the end of the semester, there is a separate procedure established for handling grade complaints.